-I like English because it often provides more words than Polish (my native language) to describe some things or phenomena.
-“Accessibility” and “availability” can be a good example.
+I like English because it often provides more words than Polish (my native language) to describe certain things or phenomena.
+“Accessibility” and “availability” can be good examples of this.
 In Polish, there is one word with an ambiguous meaning: “dostępność”.
 If something is “dostępne”, it is either accessible or available.
-In English, there is a clear distinction between these two.
+In English, there is a clear distinction between these two meanings.
 And don’t even get me started about the Polish counterpart for “resilience”!

-Why am I talking about some language stuff?
+Why am I talking about language stuff?
 Well, because being a native Polish speaker made me treat accessibility and availability as the same thing — or rather two sides of the same coin.
-And, in fact, it is a good thing, because these two terms are indeed strictly interconnected.
+However, they can be separated or different meanings in another language, like English in the example above.
 Let’s dig into it!

 # Availability – the first step

-Your website must be available for anyone to view it.
 That is a rather obvious statement if you want to attract visitors, clicks or clients.
 However, what does “an available website” mean?
 In the most basic form, it could be interpreted as being created in a way that allows it to be viewed in a wide variety of browsers and devices.
 Going further down that path you can even risk saying “to be viewed in every browser on every device”, but that is probably not going to happen anytime soon or be easy to implement…

 There are literally thousands of mobile phone models on the market right now and these numbers increase daily.
-It is impossible to test any website on every one of them and to ensure that it is, indeed, fully available.
+It is impossible to test any website on every one of them and to ensure that it is, indeed, fully available, for every device.